gjr80/weewx-stackedwindrose/readme.txt

                         time_stamp_location = bottom, right

-4)  By default the Stacked Windrose Image Generator for weeWX generator places the generated file in the $HTML_ROOT folder.
-If you wish to place the generated files in another directory then insert a 'HTML_ROOT' setting giveing the applicable folder under the [[StackedWindRose]] sub-section in the [StdReport] section of weewx.conf, eg
+4. By default the Stacked Windrose Image Generator generator places the generated file in the $HTML_ROOT directory.
+If you wish to place the generated files in another directory then insert a 'HTML_ROOT' setting giving the applicable directory under the [[StackedWindRose]] sub-section in the [StdReport] section of weewx.conf, eg:

     [[StackedWindRose]]
         skin = StackedWindRose
-        HTML_ROOT = /use/this/folder
+        HTML_ROOT = /use/this/directory

-5)  Restart weeWX:
+5. Restart WeeWX:

-    $ sudo /etc/init.d/weewx stop
+    $ sudo /etc/init.d/weewx restart

+	or

+    $ sudo service weewx restart

+    or

-    $ sudo /etc/init.d/weewx start
+    $ sudo systemctl restart weewx

-6)  This will result in the windrose image file being generated during each report generation cycle.
-Generation can be confirmed by inspecting the weeWX log, there should be a line similar to this amongst the report generation
+6. This will result in the windrose image file being generated during each report generation cycle.
+Generation can be confirmed by inspecting the WeeWX log, there should be a line similar to this amongst the report generation
 output:

-    Aug  9 00:30:16 jessie2 weewx[1236]: imageStackedWindRose: Generated 1
+    Jun  6 09:26:16 buster30 weewx[1476] INFO user.stackedwindrose: Generated 1
-                    images for StackedWindRose in 0.01 seconds
+            images for StackedWindRose in 0.02 seconds

 Manual Installation Instructions

-1)  Download the Stacked Windrose Image Generator for WeeWX extension from the Release (https://github.com/gjr80/weewx-stackedwindrose/releases) page.
-The current release package is named stackedwindrose-2.1.1.tar.gz.
+1. Download the Stacked Windrose Image Generator extension from the Release (https://github.com/gjr80/weewx-stackedwindrose/releases) page.
+The current release package is named stackedwindrose-3.0.0.tar.gz.
 If your WeeWX PC has internet access you may be able to download the package directly as
 follows:

-    $ wget -P /var/tmp/ https://github.com/gjr80/weewx-stackedwindrose/releases/download/v2.1.1/stackedwindrose-2.1.1.tar.gz
+    $ wget -P /var/tmp/ https://github.com/gjr80/weewx-stackedwindrose/releases/download/v3.0.0/stackedwindrose-3.0.0.tar.gz

-2)  Extract the files from the tar.gz file:
+2. Extract the files from the tar.gz file:

-    $ tar -zxvf /var/tmp/stackedwindrose-2.1.1.tar.gz -C /var/tmp
+    $ tar -zxvf /var/tmp/stackedwindrose-3.0.0.tar.gz -C /var/tmp

-3)  Copy files as follows:
+3. Copy files as follows:

-    $ cp /var/tmp/stackedwindrose/bin/user/imageStackedWindRose.py $BIN_ROOT/user
+    $ cp /var/tmp/stackedwindrose/bin/user/stackedwindrose.py $BIN_ROOT/user
     $ cp -R var/tmp/stackedwindrose/skins/* $SKIN_ROOT

-4)  In weewx.conf, modify the [StdReport] section by adding the following
+4. In weewx.conf, modify the [StdReport] section by adding the following
 sub-section:

     [[StackedWindRose]]
         skin = StackedWindRose

-5)  Various attributes of the generated plot can be controlled through a number of settings in the [StdReport] [[StackedWindRose]] section in weewx.conf.
-This approach has the advantage of retaining user settings across upgrades of this extension but any change to these paramaters will require a weeWX configuration reload or a weeWX stop/start.
+5. Various attributes of the generated plot can be controlled through a number of settings in the [StdReport] [[StackedWindRose]] section in weewx.conf.
+This approach has the advantage of retaining user settings across upgrades of this extension but any change to these parameters will require a WeeWX configuration reload or a WeeWX restart.
 The extension installer does not permit comments to be included in weewx.conf so the windrose plot parameters and explanatory notes are included below.
 Commonly changed options include the units of measure (group_speed parameter) and date-time format (time_stamp parameter).